Drunkendragonify/Karios/README.md

 - USB spreader
 - C&C Checker

-## ToDo:
+## To do:
 - Multithreading
 - Command System for C&C
 - Disguised process (Icon, Smartscreen ect.)

-This should be used as an educational resource, we do not accept any responsibility for anyone who uses this!
+**NOTE**: This should be used as an educational resource, we do not accept any responsibility for anyone who uses this program maliciously if you are caught!

--- **Evolve, StBoyden.
+-- **Evolve, STBoyden.
 DrunkenDragonFly**